blkcor/bee/README.md

 # BeeCache
 BeeCache is a mini implement of groupCache.It implements the core features of the distribute cache, including:

-- [x] Use LRU algorithm to disuse the record.
+- [x] Use LRU algorithm to disuse the least visited record.